huuhabn/ai-chatbot-framework/docs/05-architecture.md

 # Architecture Overview

-This document provides a comprehensive overview of the AI Chatbot Framework's architecture, explaining its key components, interactions, and data flow.
+This document provides a comprehensive overview of the AI Chatbot's architecture, explaining its key components, interactions, and data flow.

 ## High Level Architecture